 This is a review of my first 6 months narrow boating and why it’s a similar experience to hiking and wild-camping.
 And why it gives me the same sense of freedom and adventure.

 These are my thoughts on how to plan a successful long-distance walk (or thru-hike).
-Most have been learned from my experience of walking the length […]
+All learned from 40 years of hiking, including walking the length […]

 A list of 9 inspiring books about the outdoors that I have enjoyed reading.
 If we can’t be in the hills, then at least we can read about the adventures of others!